 Options for

-theThere

-traceaThe

-traceatraceaTraceabilitytheseWindowdispla

-availa

-There is a series of options that restrict
+theThere is a series of options that restrict

-traceability to specified connector types;
+traceability to specified connector types;Traceability

-these options can be set to alter what is
+Windowthese options can be set to alter what is

 displayed in the window.
-The options are available from the toolbar at the top of the window.
+The options are

+available from the toolbar at the top of

+the window.